PradeepLoganathan/pradeepl-blog/content/blog/terraform-getting-started/index.md

 The above code sample shows a data source to list AMI's in AWS with additional filters.

-### Variables
+## Variables

 Variables in Terraform are a fantastic way to define centrally controlled reusable values.
-The information in Terraform variables is saved independently from the deployment plans, which makes the values easy to read and edit from a single file.
+They are are used to make your Terraform configurations more dynamic and flexible.The information in Terraform variables is saved independently from the deployment plans, which makes the values easy to read and edit from a single file.
 Variables in Terraform represent parameters for Terraform modules.
 A variable is defined in Terraform by using a variable block with a label.
 The label must be a unique name, you cannot have variables with the same name in a configuration.
 It is also good practice to include a description and type.
 The variable type specifies the [type constraint](https://www.terraform.io/docs/configuration/types.html) that the defined variable will accept.

 ```terraform
 variable "location" {